chodyo/hafenhause/README.md

 ## deploying, testing

 To deploy a new update, run

 `bin/deploy.sh [functionName]`

 (for example, `bin/deploy.sh SubmitBedtimeReport`)

 To test, open `hafenhaus_tests.http` and use the REST Client VSCode extension to send POST requests.

 ## functions

-1. `SubmitBedtimeReport`
+1. `GET /GetBedtimes`

+2. `POST /SubmitBedtimeReport`

 Request
 ``` json